 Basically, AI helps in consolidating healthcare analytics that helps Data Scientists to gather country-specific insights from across the globe relating to COVID-19 to make real-time predictions for the future.

 2. Speeding up the COVID-19 diagnosis

 In these desperate times, when the healthcare departments are struggling to cope with the rising patient counts, AI’s Coronavirus solutions initiated by Infervision–an Artificial Intelligence organization – are helping the front-line medical professionals to diagnose and efficiently monitor the virus and its spread.
 The deep learning medical imaging solutions diagnose patients with Covid-19.
 This solution gives a holistic view of a patient’s nodule and speeds up the CT diagnosis.
-In another interesting news, an AI-powered diagnosis project launched by Alibaba claims to diagnose the virus with 96% accuracy in just a few seconds.
+In another interesting piece of news, an AI-powered diagnosis project launched by Alibaba claims to diagnose the virus with 96% accuracy in just a few seconds.

 3. Fast-tracks healthcare claims

-4. Deploying drones for medical supplies delivery
+4. Deploying drones for a medical supplies delivery

-Drones are the most secure way to deliver medical supplies to the health care facilities in these times of social distancing.
-Medical deliveries thereby are fast-tracked and reach quarantine centres and hospitals when needed.
-Terra Drone– a Japanese company – uses its unmanned UAV drones to deliver medical supplies in the hospitals and quarantine centres to help fight this health crisis.
+Drones are the most secure way to deliver medical supplies to health care facilities in these times of social distancing.
+Medical deliveries thereby are fast-tracked and reach quarantine centers and hospitals when needed.
+Terra Drone– a Japanese company – uses its unmanned UAV drones to deliver medical supplies in the hospitals and quarantine centers to help fight this health crisis.
 The drones are also used to keep an eye on the public areas and detect any non-compliance to isolation and social distancing instructions by the government and the healthcare sector.